 “If any one unwarily draws in too close and hears the singing of the Sirens, his wife and children will never welcome him home again, for they sit in a green field and warble him to death with the sweetness of their song.
 There is a great heap of dead men’s bones lying all around, with the flesh still rotting off them.
 Therefore pass these Sirens by, and stop your men’s ears with wax that none of them may hear…”

+The moral of this ancient epic poem?
 Sometimes, the best way to resist temptation is to physically stop yourself from experiencing it in the first place.